-Title Heavy-handed threats’: ‘Scare campaign’ could backfire on Facebook and Google in Australia Degree of recognition National Media name/outlet The New Daily Media type Web Country Australia Date 2/09/20 Description ‘Scare campaign’ could backfire on tech giants
+Title Heavy-handed threats’: ‘Scare campaign’ could backfire on Facebook and Google in Australia Degree of recognition National Media name/outlet The New Daily Media type Web Country/Territory Australia Date 2/09/20 Description ‘Scare campaign’ could backfire on tech giants

 Google and Facebook’s “scare campaign” against the ACCC code could backfire on them, Macquarie University brand health expert and senior marketing lecturer Abas Mirzaei said.